stajics/express-semaphore-ci-ziet-now/README.md

-# Semaphore demo CI/CD pipeline using JavaScript (Node.js, TypeScript, Nest.js, React)
+# Semaphore demo CI/CD pipeline using Express

 Example application and CI/CD pipeline showing how to run a JavaScript Express.js project on Semaphore 2.0.
 Project consists of a Express.js server.
 Code is written in JavaScript.